 - Combine the oats with 1 1/2 cup boiling water in a heatproof bowl.
 Stir and set aside while preparing the other ingredients.

-- Combine the potatoes, carrot, onion, and oil in a large mixing bowl.
+- Combine the potatoes, carrot, onion, and oil (if baking; omit if frying) in a large mixing bowl.
 Both the hash browns and pre-grated carrots can have long strands, so reach in with kitchen shears and cut here and there to shorten if so; this will help the latkes to stick together a bit better.

 - Stir in the matzo meal (or alternative) and cooked oatmeal and stir together.
-If need be, add a little water to make the mixture easy to stir together (about 1/4 at a time) — the cooked oatmeal should be distributed evenly throughout.
+If need be, add a little water to make the mixture easy to stir together (about 2 tablespoons at a time) — the cooked oatmeal should be distributed evenly throughout.
 Season with salt and pepper.

 - For baking: Line one or two baking sheets with parchment.
 Use a 1/4 cup measuring cup to drop the potato mixture onto the parchment (don't pack tightly!), then flatten with the bottom of the cup.
 If you'd like these to turn out a little crispier, you can spray them lightly with olive oil cooking spray.

 - Bake for 15 minutes, then check; if the bottoms are golden brown, flip gently to the other side.
 If not, let them bake for 5 minutes or so longer.
 This will greatly depend on how accurate your oven is, and the position of the rack (which ideally should be in the center for these, though they’ll work wherever!).